 As a lyricist for new vocal chamber music and art song, Daniel’s collaborations include Brooklyn-Queens Expressway with Robin McClellan for Queens New Music Festival, Bruce Bailey with Daniel Felsenfeld for Two Sides Sounding, The Gyre with Robin McClellan and Metamorphosis with Scott Gendel for the Narkissos Project, Gitchee Gumee with Jonathan David which premiered at the Bar Harbor Music Festival, Summer 1976 with Kim Sherman and Gursky Songs with Alex Burtzos for music/poetry|poetry/music at The National Opera Center, The Good Doctor Windhager by Ronnie Reshef for The Secret Song competition (winner), MASKS by Alex Burtzos for The New Song, HAIKU NYC with Ellen Mandel at the Brooklyn Historical Society and Cornelia Street Café, and Ellis Island with Jennifer Bernard Merkowitz which was recently premiered at Otterbein University in Ohio.

 Daniel’s first collaboration on a choral work resulted in a collaboration with Faye Chiao entitled Blanket of Stars, composed for the occasion of a Benefit for Syrian Refugees sponsored by the United Nations Chamber Music Society and the United Nations Refugee Agency (UNHCR).
 Daniel is currently at work on a large-scale choral work for men’s voices with composer Jonathan David.

-Daniel’s first play, The Interview, received a world premiere as part of the New York City’s 2011 New Works International Festival for Short Plays.
-He studied music, acting, theater stagecraft and creative writing at The Ohio State University, University of Michigan and the Royal Academy of Music in the UK.
+Daniel’s first play, The Interview, received a world premiere as part of the New Works International Festival for Short Plays at the Richmond Shepherd Theater in New York City, directed by Ted Gorodetzky.